sptrakesh/sptrakesh.github.io/Writerside/topics/OpenAPI-to-LaTeX.md

   * **Schemas** - Part with the *schemas* declared and referenced in the specification.
     Each *schema* is presented in a *chapter*.
 Schemas are listed alphabetically by their filename and entity name.
-  * **Responses** - Optional part with responses declared in the openapi.components structure.
+  * **Responses** - Optional part with responses declared in the `openapi.components` structure.
 If none are defined no part is created.
   * **Request Bodies** - Part with request bodies that are referenced, not if they are defined inline with schema references.
-  * **Code Samples** - If the `x-codeSamples` extension exists for operations, these are collected together into a third part.
+  * **Code Samples** - If the `x-codeSamples` extension exists for operations, these are collected together into another part.
 Code samples are grouped together under each tag group, which is presented as a *chapter*.
 * **Backmatter** - List of *tables*.
   * **Index** - Operation ids and schema property names are added to index.

 See [openapi.pdf](https://github.com/sptrakesh/openapi2latex/blob/master/openapi.pdf)
 for the PDF generated from the official [petstore](https://github.com/SLdragon/example-openapi-spec/blob/main/petstore-official.yaml) specifications.
-Note that the petstore sample has a markdown table in the information, which the embedded converter does not support.
+Note that the petstore sample has a commonmark table in the information, which the embedded converter does not support.
 This sample was generated using the `cmark` option.
 The `cmark` generated `latex` table has some issue, and I had to run `latex` in `nonstopmode` for the PDF to be generated.